 While the snow foam is doing its thing, we give the wheels and sills a clean.
 Wheels are generally a horrible job but a large bucket of hot water, the snow foam already on the wheels to act as the detergent and a few minutes on each wheel and the job is done.

 While these aren't cheap, a set of Wheel Woolies really makes the job easier.
 Cheaper ones tend to bend, metal bits appear over time, and just don't seem to do the job.
-Use the largest one that fits between the spokes, do the inside of the wheel and the edges using lots of water and a sponge to do the spokes and outer edge.
+Use the largest one that fits between the spokes, do the inside of the wheel and the edges using lots of water and a cleaning mit to do the spokes and outer edge.
 In winter it doesn't need to be perfect, but these make relatively light work of it.

 Once the wheels are done, its time to rinse the Tesla with the jet/power wash.
 You don't need to be perfect with this, just focus on the lower areas of the car where the dirt is the worst.
-As you can see from the picture, the car is already noticeably cleaner than when we started and we're yet to touch the car with a sponge.
+As you can see from the picture, the car is already noticeably cleaner than when we started and we're yet to touch the car with a cleaning mit.